2.3 JavaScript Plugin-API

 BUT: Here you have to be quick to attach the debugger, because if you are too slow, the start of the Playwright process will

 timeout.
-That timeout is currently ~5 seconds fix.
+That timeout is currently fixed at ~5 seconds.

 It is recommended to use these settings with a specific port so it does not interfere with other debugging sessions or node processes.